Ditectrev/Salesforce-Certified-Data-Cloud-Consultant/README.md

 ### A consultant is planning the ingestion of a data stream that has profile information including a mobile phone number.
 To ensure that the phone number can be used for future SMS campaigns, they need to confirm the phone number field is in the proper `E164` Phone Number format.
 However, the phone numbers in the file appear to be in varying formats.
 What is the most efficient way to guarantee that the various phone number formats are standardized?

 - [x] Create a formula field to standardize the format.
-- [ ] Create a calculated insight after ingestion.
+- [ ] Create a Calculated Insight after ingestion.
 - [ ] Edit and update the data in the source system prior to sending to `Data Cloud`.
 - [ ] Assign the `PhoneNumber` field type when creating the data stream.

 **[⬆ Back to Top](#table-of-contents)**

-### Cumulus Financial uses Service Cloud as its CRM and stores mobile phone, home phone, and work phone as three separate fields for its customers on the `Contact` record.
-The company plans to use `Data Cloud` and ingest the `Contact` object via the CRM Connector.
-What is the most efficient approach that a consultant should take when ingesting this data to ensure all the different phone numbers are properly mapped and available for use in activation?
+### A consultant notices that the unified individual profile is not storing the latest email address.
+Which action should the consultant take to troubleshoot this issue?

-- [ ] Ingest the `Contact` object and map the `Work Phone`, `Mobile Phone`, and `Home Phone` to the `Contact Point Phone` data map object from the `Contact` data stream by adding custom fields for `Work` and `Home Phone`.
+- [x] Confirm that the reconciliation rules are correctly used.
-- [x] Ingest the `Contact` object and use streaming transforms to normalize the phone numbers from the `Contact` data stream into a separate `Phone` data lake object (DLO) that contains three rows, and then map this new DLO to the `Contact Point Phone` data map object.
+- [ ] Check if the mapping of DLO objects is correct to `Contact Point Email`.
-- [ ] Ingest the `Contact` object and create formula fields in the `Contact` data stream on the phone numbers, and then map to the `Contact Point Phone` data map object.
+- [ ] Remove any old email addresses from Salesforce CRM.
-- [ ] Ingest the `Contact` object and then create a calculated insight to normalize the phone numbers, and then map to the `Contact Point Phone` data map object.
+- [ ] Verify and update the email address in the source systems if needed.

 **[⬆ Back to Top](#table-of-contents)**